-The Daily Spiritual Experience Scale, created by Dr. Lynn G. Underwood, is being used in research, organizational, and clinical settings, to explore ordinary spiritual experiences, such as awe, deep inner peace, giving and receiving compassionate love, a sense of transcendent connection, and feeling thankful for blessings, and their role in daily life.
+The Daily Spiritual Experience Scale, created by Dr. Lynn G. Underwood, is being used in research, organizational, personal and clinical settings, to explore ordinary spiritual experiences such as awe, deep inner peace, giving and receiving compassionate love, a sense of transcendent connection, and awareness of blessings.
+It works for those from many faith traditions and for those not comfortable with religion.

-A book was published in 2013 to enable people to use the scale for professional and personal use: Spiritual Connection in Daily Life (2013) It contains useful information for researchers too, as it contains details of interviews with people about their experiences as well as research summaries with citations.
+There is a book to enable people to use the scale for professional and personal use: Spiritual Connection in Daily Life It contains useful information for researchers too.
+It contains details of interviews with people about their experiences as well as research summaries with citations.
 A link to this inexpensive book and ways to purchase it can be found here.
-The book was designed primarily for use in personal and professional settings, and to enable the questions to be used as a communication tool.
-It was published as a North American e-book and then subsequently as an international e-book in 2016.
+It also enables the questions to be used as a communication tool.
+It was published as a North American e-book and then subsequently as an international e-book.

-This book has been substantially revised and issued as an audiobook, read by Lynn (2020).
-The audiobook purchase includes a PDF which can serve as a journal for you to write about your experiences and a bibliography of the research studies and other references.
-The audiobook has significant changes from the print and e-book editions, re-ordered to prioritize personal exploration and communication in personal and professional settings, with the quantitative version and research results added in the appendices.
+An audiobook of the book was published in 2020, updated and revised.
+The audiobook purchase includes a PDF which can serve as a workbook journal for you to write about your experiences and a bibliography of the research studies and other references.
+The audiobook adapted the text to prioritize personal exploration and communication in personal and professional settings, with the quantitative version and research results moved to appendices.
 The book can be purchased through Amazon/Audible here.
 Other ways to purchase the audiobook can be found here .
-A link to directly purchase the new audiobook (2020) is here: //payhip.com/b/c4jv
+A link to directly purchase the audiobook is here: //payhip.com/b/c4jv

 Lynn was interviewed on the DSES and the book for the Australian ABC public radio program, The Spirit of Things.
 This is available as a podcast on iTunes.
 To listen to or download the program: http://www.abc.net.au/radionational/programs/spiritofthings/are-you-spiritually-connected/8376242